fintie/tronsr-template/INTRO.md

-## About NextGenius
+## About NextGenius<br>

-Blockchain enthusiast, learners, entrepreneurs Believers and practitioners of Blockchain values Borderless Learning and Mutual Help Community
+Blockchain enthusiast, learners, entrepreneurs<br>
+Believers and practitioners of Blockchain values<br>
+Borderless Learning and Mutual Help Community<br>
 Making each individual business and community successful through the Blockchain